aloetesting/aloe/docs/aloe.rst

     Run Python tests as well as Gherkin.

-.. option:: -a attr
+.. option:: --tag attr

     Run features and scenarios with the given tag.
-(This is a Nose flag, but works the same for Gherkin tags.)
+Can be used multiple times.

-.. option:: -a '!attr'
+.. option:: --exclude-tag attr

     Run features and scenarios that do not have the given tag.
+Can be used multiple times.

 .. include:: links.rst